 People who have gum disease are prone to damage by abrasion.
 Their dentin may be exposed below their gum line.
 Dentin is much softer than enamel.

-Your morning ritual may be adding to your gum recession
+Your morning ritual may be adding to your enamel loss

 Acidity of your coffee, energy drinks and some fruit juices can also damage your enamel.
 Drinking a glass of water and swishing your mouth with water afterwards will help.